 Sustainability efforts are quantified through SDG-related variables, which are crucial for examining the impact of sustainable practices on financial performance.

-Additionally, macroeconomic indicators such as GDP growth, inflation rates, and real interest rates provide a contextual backdrop, enhancing the analysis of the banks' operational environments.
+Additionally, macroeconomic indicators such as GDP growth, inflation rates, and real interest rates provide a contextual backdrop, enhancing the analysis of the banks'

+operational environments.

-The dataset includes also data employee with counts, on for 71 'Reported Employee Count' available entries and 'Approximate Employee Count (Over)' for 17 entries.
+The dataset also includes data on employee counts, with

+'Reported Employee Count' available for 71 entries and

+'Approximate Employee Count (Over)' for 17 entries.
 This data is instrumental in understanding the banks' operational scale and its correlation with financial and sustainability metrics.